14 Reasons to use Google Workspace

 13. An Integrated Business Phone System Option

-If you have been thinking about a new or upgraded telephone system for your business, there is now a paid cloud phone system option that is served up natively from within G Suite and that integrates with G Suite.
+If you have been thinking about a new or upgraded telephone system for your business, there is now a paid cloud phone system option that is served up natively from within G Suite and that integrates with Google Workspace.

-With G Suite, there is 24/7 phone, email and chat customer support.
+With G Suite, there is 24/7 phone, email, and chat customer support.
 There is no support for free Gmail.
 There are a number of other benefits to using G Suite, but some of them get a little more technical.
 Keep in mind that you can easily forward your personal Gmail account to your business account.
-That way, whether people send email to your “old” account or to your “new” business account, all email will end up in your G Suite inbox.
-If you want to migrate the email from a Gmail account to a G Suite account, Google provides a service for this.
+That way, whether people send emails to your “old” account or to your “new” business account, all emails will end up in your G Suite inbox.
+If you want to migrate the email from a Gmail account to a Google Workspace, Google provides a service for this.

-I will take care of updating your DNS records
+I can take care of updating your DNS records

-I will manage your DNS records at your domain host, verify your domain and set up with Gmail.
+I can manage your DNS records, verify your domain, and set up Google Workplace.